antmicro/protoplaster/README.md

     - path: "/dev/video1"
 ```
 ## System report
-Protoplaster provides `protoplaster-system-report`, a tool to obtain information about system state and configuration.
+Protoplaster provides `protoplaster-system-report`, a tool for obtaining information about system state and configuration.
 It executes a list of commands and saves their outputs.
-The outputs are stored in a single zip archive together with an HTML summary.
+The outputs are stored in a single zip archive along with an HTML summary.

 ### Usage
 ```